 - Step-by-Step Instructions for how you propose to evaluate your artifact (with appropriate connections to the relevant sections of your paper);

 The Getting Started Guide should contain setup instructions (including, for example, a pointer to the VM player software, its version, passwords if needed, etc.) and basic testing of your artifact that you expect a reviewer to be able to complete in 30 minutes.
-Reviewers will follow all the steps in the guide during an initial phase of the evaluation period.
-You should write your Getting Started Guide to be as simple and straightforward as possible, and yet it should stress the key elements of your artifact.
-If well written, anyone who has successfully completed the Getting Started Guide should not have any technical difficulties with the rest of your artifact.
-This guide is your only opportunity to allow “debugging” of your artifact.
-Once the reviewers have completed this phase, there will be no further opportunity for interaction between reviewer and authors.
+Reviewers will follow all the steps in the guide during an initial kick-the-tires phase.
+The Getting Started Guide should be as simple as possible, and yet it should stress the key elements of your artifact.
+Anyone who has followed the Getting Started Guide should have no technical difficulties with the rest of your artifact.

-The Step by Step Instructions should explain how to reproduce any experiments or other activities that support the conclusions in your paper in full detail.
-Write this for future researchers who have a deep interest in your work and who are studying it to improve it or compare against it faithfully.
-If your artifact is a tool, and running it to reproduce your experiments takes more than a few minutes, point this out and point out ways to run it on smaller inputs if possible.
+The Step by Step Instructions explain how to reproduce any experiments or other activities that support the conclusions in your paper.
+Write this for readers who have a deep interest in your work and are studying it to improve it or compare against it.
+If your artifact runs for more than a few minutes, point this out and explain how to run it on smaller inputs.

 Where appropriate, include descriptions of and links to files (included in the archive) that represent expected outputs (e.g., the log files expected to be generated by your tool on the given inputs); if there are warnings that are safe to be ignored, explain which ones they are.

-When packaging your artifact, please keep in mind: a) how accessible you are making your artifact to other researchers, and b) the fact that the OOPSLA AEC members will have a limited time in which to make an assessment of each artifact.
-The setup for your artifact should take less than 30 minutes, or it is unlikely to be endorsed, since the AEC will not have sufficient time to evaluate it.
+When packaging your artifact, please keep in mind: a) how accessible you are making your artifact to other researchers, and b) the fact that the AEC members will have a limited time in which to make an assessment of each artifact.

-Ideally, your artifact should contain a bootable virtual machine image with all of the necessary libraries installed to be able to run it.
-Using a virtual machine provides a way to make an easily reproducible environment for your artifact — it is less susceptible to bit rot.
-It also helps the evaluation committee have confidence that errors or other problems cannot cause harm to their machines or reveal their identity (because networking can simply be disabled from outside of the VM image).
-While a VM is not mandatory, it is encouraged.
+Your artifact can contain a bootable virtual machine image with all of the necessary libraries installed.
+Using a virtual machine provides a way to make an easily reproducible environment — it is less susceptible to bit rot.
+It also helps the AEC have confidence that errors or other problems cannot cause harm to their machines.